 Huapango, that was composed in 1941 by Mexican composer José Moncayo.
-The Sinfonietta’s director, John Walker, adapted this piece and, together with the members of the Sinfonietta, will demonstrate and explain the typical elements of Latin American classical music (e.g., call-and-response, folkloric melodies and rhythmic patterns, the use of colorful percussive effects, etc).
+The Sinfonietta’s director, John Walker, adapted this piece and, together with the members of the Sinfonietta, demonstrate and explain the typical elements of Latin American classical music (e.g., call-and-response, folkloric melodies and rhythmic patterns, the use of colorful percussive effects, etc).

 José Moncayo, Huapango (arr. by Walker), final section.

-The Sinfonietta wants to be able to perform at virtually any location as long as there are ten appropriate chairs and a nearby 110-volt outlet.
+The Sinfonietta can perform at virtually any location as long as there are ten appropriate chairs and a nearby 110-volt outlet.

 Would You Like to Have the Sinfonietta in Your School?